proydakov/ihft/channel/README.md

 ## Concept

 This module contains code for working with channels.
 Channels help us transfer data from one processor to another in real time.
-The IHFT implementation of channels focuses on low latency, reliability and and ease of working with code, as far as it is possible to express it in C++.
+The IHFT implementation of channels focuses on low latency, reliability and ease of working with code, as far as it is possible to express it in C++.
 Scalability is sacrificed.
 The current implementation uses fixed-size heap array as base for circular buffer.
 There is potentially an implementation on linked lists, which allows to change the capacity at runtime, however, this implementation will slow down the writer's processor in case of a resize.

 ## Types